mainmatter/mainmatter.com/src/posts/2024-12-02-trash-in-treasure-out.md

   image: "/assets/images/posts/2024-12-02-trash-in-treasure-out/og-image.png"
 tagline: |
   <p>
-    Making your API clear and robust with Rust's type system.
+    Using Rust, you can encode a large part of the constraints and semantics of your API using the type system.
+In this article, we'll discuss how to do it, and how you can use it to your benefit.
   </p>
 ---